Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Main Advantages of Granville Island

-• The Burrard Street Bridge might obstruct the view of the fireworks a bit, but it also makes for a fabulous scene itself.
-The night time view of Vancouver from the waterfront at Granville Island is stunning any evening, but especially when there are fireworks not too far away.
+• The Burrard Street Bridge may have obstructed the view of the fireworks a bit, but it also makes for a fabulous scene itself.
+The night time view of Vancouver from the waterfront at Granville Island is stunning any evening, but especially when there were fireworks not too far away.

 • Granville Island is full of restaurants, theatres and other things to do, plus it’s connected to other places in the region by the False Creek Seawall.